Search-Based Software Engineering and AI Foundation Models: Current Landscape and Future Roadmap: FMs for SBSE

-The typical SBSE process comprises several key steps, including problem formulation, solution encoding, search operator selection, defining the search space, designing the fitness function, selecting the search algorithm, and specifying the stopping criteria~\cite{harman2001search}.
+\paragraph{SBSE Applications across the SE Lifecycle.} The typical SBSE process comprises several key steps, including problem formulation, solution encoding, search operator selection, definition of the search space, design of the fitness function, selection of the search algorithm, and specification of the stopping criteria~\cite{harman2001search}.
 Each of these steps requires careful consideration when applied to SE problems.
 Over the years, a substantial body of research has focused on the design of SBSE solutions for various phases of the SE lifecycle, from requirements engineering to testing and deployment~\cite{colanzi2020symposium,arcuri2013parameter}.
 For example, in requirements engineering, several efforts have been devoted to developing appropriate solution encoding schemes, designing specialized search operators, and crafting fitness functions to optimize requirements engineering problems such as requirement selection, prioritization, fairness analysis, and traceability~\cite{harman2012search}.
 For software design, the available literature has focused on various aspects such as defining search operators and fitness functions for model and architecture optimization~\cite{burdusel2021automatic,casamayor2023studying}.
 Another area that has gained significant attention is search-based software testing~\cite{mcminn2011search}.
 In this area, research has focused on devising novel mutation operators for cost-effective multi-objective test case selection~\cite{ugarte2025enhancing}, automatically inferring fitness functions for test case generation~\cite{formica2023search}, dynamically selecting fitness functions for unit test generation with high fault detection effectiveness~\cite{almulla2022learning}, reducing search space and reusing previous solutions for test data generation~\cite{sartaj2019search,sartaj2025search}, and improving quality indicators for multi-objective optimizations such as test selection~\cite{schutze2012using,panichella2014improving}.
 Similarly, in software debugging, several studies have focused on various aspects, including the selection of mutation operators and the refinement of fitness functions to enhance the effectiveness of automated program repair~\cite{guizzo2021refining,hanna2025reinforcement,huang2024evolving,repairSPLsJSS2024}.